SystemsApproach/private5g/intro.rst

 transition to broadband access, supporting data rates measured in hundreds of kilobits per second.
-Today, the industry is transitioning from 4G (with data rates typically measured in the few megabits-per-second) to 5G, with the promise of a tenfold increase in data rates.
+Today, the industry is transitioning from 4G (with data rates typically measured in the few megabits per second) to 5G, with the promise of a tenfold increase in data rates.

 But 5G is about much more than increased bandwidth.
 5G represents a